Online Casino Licensing Agencies and Regulators

 The current members of the commission are Melanie Mayo, Lori Jacobs, and chairperson Mark Jocks.
 The Mohawks of Kahnawake Reservation is home to about 8,000 residents.
 The commission currently regulates 98 different license holders, including Bovada, Slots.lv, Ignition Casino, Aladdin’s Gold Casino, Allstar Slots, High Noon Casino, and Club World Casino.

 The passage of the Gambling Licensing and Advertising Bill in late 2014 gave the UK Gambling Commission more responsibilities, this time involving the Point-of-Consumption Tax.
-This tax was meant to target British gaming companies which moved offshore, usually to Gibraltar, to avoid the UK’s taxation on gambling.
+This tax was meant to target British gaming companies that moved offshore, usually to Gibraltar, to avoid the UK’s taxation on gambling.
 The Point-of-Consumption Tax imposed a standardized 15% tax on revenues taken from British residents, no matter where the company was based.
 All gambling operators servicing the UK Internet gambling community complained about the new tax, while a few left the British market.

-The UK Gambling Commission, along with Gibraltar’s regulators, are consider to be among the most respected in the industry.
+The UK Gambling Commission, along with Gibraltar’s regulators, are considered to be among the most respected in the industry.
 Besides taxation, the UK Gambling Commission oversees advertising by gaming companies, which sometimes goes overboard in the United Kingdom.

 The Gambling Supervision Commission has been the gaming regulation agency on the Isle of Man since 1962.
 When online gambling became a factor in the 1990s, the Manx gaming agency was poised to become a major factor in the growing industry.
 Today, the GSC is a key regulator, with nearly 100 license holders.